 Casey Tan Singaporean, b.
 1994

 Casey Tan Jie Wei is a Singaporean painter whose works are cantered on visual metaphor and narrative.
-Many of his artworks draw inspirations from song lyrics, movies, books and other genre of art, often finding connections between these inspirations to the life experienced.
+Many of his artworks draw inspiration from song lyrics, movies, books and other genre of art, often finding connections between these sources of inspiration to the life experienced.
 Sometimes bringing drama and fantasy to the ordinary.

 In 2019, Casey was awarded the UOB Most Promising Artist Of The Year, with his work, The Water Is Wide.
-Prior to the event, he has also received several recognitions for his artistic contributions during his time in National Service, some of which are part of their collection.
-Notably in 2017 when his painting was received by former president DR Tony Tan.
+He received several recognitions for his artistic contributions during his time in National Service, some of which are part of their collection.
+Notably in 2017, when his painting was received by former president DR Tony Tan.

 2017 NAFA Flagship Genius Exhibition@ Ngee Ann Kongsi Art Gallery

 2016 Art Apart Fair 7th Edition

 2019 38th UOB Painting of the Year (Emerging Category - Most Promising Artist of the Year)